huge-data/cloud-images/README.md

   More details can be seen in Hadoop official homepage: http://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/ClusterSetup.html

-  Note: Setting more memory in mapred-site.xml will better support CIP when the data size is really large.
+  Note: Setting more memory in mapred-site.xml will better support HI when the data size is really large.

-2. Compile CIP.
+2. 编译

-  Enter into CIP's root directory, and use command "mvn clean install" to compile CIP.
+  Enter into HI's root directory, and use command "mvn clean install" to compile HI.

-3. CIP Configuration
+3. HI配置

   In the bin/ directory, there are two important parts, cloudip script and operation configuration XML files.

   Cloudip:
-      The cloudip script is the main file to start the Hadoop jobs for CIP.
+      The cloudip script is the main file to start the Hadoop jobs for HI.

   XML configuration file:
-       The XML configuration file allows the user to define inputs, chain, and ouputs for CIP.
+       The XML configuration file allows the user to define inputs, chain, and ouputs for HI.
 Cloudip reads the necessary information in the XML file and then starts the convolution of Hadoop image processing jobs.

   The XML file needs to be written in the XML format.
 In the convolution file, there